mapprotocol/developer-docs/docs/base/mapo-relay-chain/example/how-to-withdraw_en.md

-This document will provide a complete guide on how to perform redemption operations.
-There are two types of redemption based on different roles: validator redemption and voter redemption.
+This document will provide a comprehensive guide on how to perform withdraw operations. withdraw is divided into two types based on the roles: validator withdraw and voter withdraw.

 ## Validator withdraw

 ### Query locked MAPO amount

-You can use the following command to query the amount of locked MAPO, which represents the amount of MAPO available for redemption.
+You can use the following command to query the amount of locked MAPO, which represents the amount of MAPO available for withdraw.

 ```shell
 T-2:bin t$ ./marker getAccountTotalLockedGold --rpcaddr https://rpc.maplabs.io --target 0xa116617832F02cFFFb9aE8b78D8299E31A27Cc8f